MicrosoftDocs/cpp-docs/docs/atl/reference/registry-and-typelib-global-functions.md

 These functions provide support for loading and registering a type library.

 > [!IMPORTANT]
->  The functions listed in the following tables cannot be used in applications that execute in the [!INCLUDE[wrt](../../atl/reference/includes/wrt_md.md)].
+>  The functions listed in the following tables cannot be used in applications that execute in the Windows Runtime.

 |||
 |-|-|